 The proposed extensions would comprise two elements.
 A side extension containing a gym, wet room and store.
-This would be constructed with stonewalls and a pitched roof.
+This would be of primarily glazed construction with a section of wall and of slanting/lean-to roof design

 The rear element would house a swimming pool.
 This element would have a white render finish, with glazing to the rear and side elevation and a multi pitched roof.